eirslett/sc8/README.md

+# THIS PROJECT IS OUTDATED

+3 years after writing it, Scala 2.12 has finally been released, with built-in full interop between Java 8 and Scala! :smile:

 # Sc8 - Scala functions in Java 8

 Using Scala libraries from Java 8 can be difficult, because Scala's functions are traits, and not